joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

 ## Enter Kafka

 In an Event Driven system, a command handler would handle a command (e.g. create-author) and if validation passes it would then issue a author-created event.
-The author-created event would then be published so that subscribers can be consume it.
+The author-created event would then be published so that subscribers can consume it.

 So, in the next step we are going to
 1. Create the author-created event (without validating the command because we're living dangerously)